 An Enduring Power of Attorney (EPA) is the tool which enables an adult with full legal capacity to appoint another person or agency (attorney) to make property and financial decisions on their behalf.

 5. I no longer want, or am no longer able, to continue in the role as enduring guardian.
 What do I need to do?

 An enduring guardian can only renounce their role when the appointor has capacity.

-If the appointor have lost capacity and decisions can't be made in an informal manner, an application will need to be made to the State Administrative Tribunal to ensure that there is an authorised decisions maker.
+If the appointor has lost capacity and decisions can't be made in an informal manner, an application will need to be made to the State Administrative Tribunal to ensure that there is an authorised decision-maker.